jsbien/glyph-miner/README.md

 # The Glyph Miner software package

-[This the original README.md of Sep 29, 2016
+[This is the original README.md of Sep 29, 2016
 (https://github.com/benedikt-budig/glyph-miner)]

 Glyph Miner is a software for rapidly extracting glyph occurrences from early